Heuristic Search for Linear Positive Systems: Introduction

 \section{Introduction}

 The work presented here demonstrates the equivalence of two problem classes that are the focus of optimal control and graph search algorithms respectively.
-The first is a class of positive linear systems with linear cost and homogeneous constraints.
+The first is a class of {optimal control problems involving} positive linear systems with linear cost and homogeneous constraints.
 The second is the class of Stochastic Shortest Path (SSP) problems and their generalizations, which are the focus of contemporary work on heuristic search algorithms, see \citep{bonet10heuristic} for a summary.
 In bridging the gap between these two formulations, we show that many results derived for either can be readily applied to the other.

 Specifically, we give a framework for a heuristics-based solution of optimal control problems with continuous state and action space that belong to the above described class of positive systems.
-In a similar spirit to heuristic search algorithms developed for SSP, these methods are computationally feasible for high-dimensional state and action spaces.
-The analogy between the two classes also gives an analytic framework for further development of existing methods for SSP using results within the theory of optimal control.
+In a similar spirit to heuristic search algorithms developed for SSP, these methods are computationally feasible for high-dimensional state and action spaces. {Additionally, we show that value iteration using both upper and lower heuristic bounds can leverage this measure of suboptimality to decentralize calculation with guarantees on global performance.} The analogy between the two classes also gives an analytic framework for further development of existing methods for SSP using results within the theory of optimal control.

-The method of Dynamic Programming (DP), developed in \citep{bellman57dynamic}, shares a common origin with Dijkstra's algorithm, see \citep{dijkstra59note}.
+The method of dynamic programming, developed in \citep{bellman57dynamic}, shares a common origin with Dijkstra's algorithm, see \citep{dijkstra59note}.
 As emphasized in \citep{sniedovich06revisited}, the line of argument in Dijkstra's original work closely mirrors the optimality principle as first formulated by Bellman.
 Since their inception, these methods have both gone on to inspire a wide range of extensions, seeing great success in their respective fields of control theory and computer science.
 Although the lines of work within each discipline may seem disparate, they share the common feature of utilizing explicit solutions to the Bellman equation to achieve computational efficiency.
 It is this feature that enables the present work to give favorable results for positive systems and interpret these in terms of their counterpart in the SSP formulation.